Modular Periodicity of Random Initialized Recurrences: Periodicity of Cyclotomic Recurrences

 \begin{conjecture}[Period Count for $\Phi_{p^j}$] Let $p$ be a prime number and consider the linear recurrence relation of order $p^j-p^{j-1}$ defined by the characteristic polynomial $\Phi_{p^j}(x)=\sum_{k=0}^{p-1}x^{kp^{j-1}}$, where $\Phi_{p^j}(x)$ is the $p^j$-th cyclotomic polynomial.
 For a given positive integer $m$, let $\#(\Phi_{p^j}, m)$ denote the number of distinct periods when the recurrence is computed modulo $m$ over all possible initial conditions $(a_0, a_1, \ldots, a_{p^j-p^{j-1}-1}) \in (\mathbb{Z}/m\mathbb{Z})^{p^j-p^{j-1}}$.
 Then the following formula holds:

 , where the periodic lengths are all $p^i$ with $i \in \{0,1,2,...,j\}$ if $p\mid m$ and $i \in \{0,j\}$ if $p\nmid m$, and where

-is the number of different aperiodic $m$-ary necklaces of length $r$, as presented in \cite{meštrović2018differentclassesbinarynecklaces}.It is also the number of monic irreducible polynomials of degree r over a finite field $\mathbb{F}_q$ (see \cite{çakıroğlu2020numberirreduciblepolynomialsfinite}), with $\mu$ being the classic Möbius function. $M(m,r)$ also refers to Moureau's necklace-counting function or MacMahon's formula. \end{conjecture}
+is the number of different aperiodic $m$-ary necklaces of length $r$, as presented in \cite{meštrović2018differentclassesbinarynecklaces}.It is also the number of monic irreducible polynomials of degree r over a finite field $\mathbb{F}_q$ (see \cite{çakıroğlu2020numberirreduciblepolynomialsfinite}), with $\mu$ being the classic Möbius function. $M(m,r)$ also refers to Moureau's necklace-counting function or MacMahon's formula.\\ \textbf{Example}: For $p^j = 3^2=9$ and $m = 12$ (where $3 \mid 12$), we have: